plone/plone.restapi/docs/source/endpoints/relations.md

 ```

+(restapi-relations-deleting-relations-of-an-object-label)=

-## Deleting relations
+## Deleting relations of an object

-In order to delete relation elements, you must provide either source, target, or relation.
+In order to delete relation elements, you must provide either the source, target, or relation.
 You can mix and match.

-Delete all relations from this object to any target
+Delete all relations from this object to any target:

 ```
 DELETE /plone/test-document/@relations
 ```

-Delete all relations from any source to this object
+Delete all relations from any source to this object:

 ```
 DELETE /plone/test-document/@relations?backrelations=1
 ```

-Delete relations with name "comprisesComponentPart" from this object to any target
+Delete relations with name `comprisesComponentPart` from this object to any target:

 ```
 DELETE /plone/test-document/@relations?relation=comprisesComponentPart
 ```

-Delete relations with name "comprisesComponentPart" from any source to this object
+Delete relations with name `comprisesComponentPart` from any source to this object:

 ```
 DELETE /plone/test-document/@relations?backrelations=1&relation=comprisesComponentPart
 ```

-Delete relations with name "comprisesComponentPart" from any source to any target
+Delete relations with name `comprisesComponentPart` from any source to any target:

 ```
 DELETE /plone/@relations-catalog?relation=comprisesComponentPart
 ```

-If a deleted relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of the field is removed/updated accordingly.
+If a deleted relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of the field is removed or updated accordingly.

+(restapi-relations-the-relations-catalog-endpoint-label)=

 ## The `@relations-catalog` endpoint

-The `@relations-catalog` endpoint allows to interact with all kinds of relations individually or in bulk.
+The `@relations-catalog` endpoint allows to interact with all kinds of relations, individually or in bulk.
-It is necessary to use a differently named endpoint for that purpose because the site-root itself can be the source or target of relations.
+It is necessary to use a differently named endpoint for that purpose because the site root itself can be the source or target of relations.

+(restapi-relations-getting-statistics-for-all-relations-label)=

 ### Getting statistics for all relations